Before you can use this tool, you'll need a Paperspace account.

 Pre-built binaries are available for Windows, Mac, and Linux.
-These binaries enable you to run the paperspace-node command line tool without having to install Nodejs or any additional node modules.
+These binaries enable you to run the CLI without any additional packages.
 Be sure to add the directory where the binary is installed to your path.

 $ npm install -g paperspace-node

 We recommend installing this globally is so the

 paperspace command will be available on your command line everywhere on your system.
 If you only want to make it available within an individual Node.js project, you can install it locally by omitting the

 -g flag.
 Be sure to also add this directory to your path.

 Prerequisite: Your system will need Node.js v8+ installed.
 Check that you have a recent enough version by running

 node -v in your terminal.
 Node.js comes bundled with